pogo61/Google-Drive-API-Hook/README.md

 ### Pre-Reqs
 - you must install the pso extensions custom polices:
-    + unzip the com.soa.pso.policy.restmsg_7.1.3.jar into the <Policy Manager Home>/sm70 directory.
+    + unzip the com.soa.pso.openapi.extensions_7.2.2.zip (available in this repository) into the <Policy Manager Home>/sm70 directory.
 This will result in files placed in the sm70/lib/pso.opeapi.extensions_7.2.2 subdirectory
     + restart both PM and ND(s)
     + Using the SOA Admin Console, install the following features in each PM container:
         * SOA Professional Services OpenAPI Extensions